FredericJacobs/readers_posts/authors/fred/posts/2012-05-13-Social-Media-Journalism.md

 On the other side, the Guardian (UK), the New-York Times (US) and LeMonde.fr are some of my favorites newspapers because they succeed in having redactors for each specific topic that has a deep knowledge about the topic.
 And this is definitely priceless.
 I can easily pay for an Economist weekly edition if it's full of analysis of news by people qualified about a specific topic but I would never pay just to have information without any analysis of these same events.

 These is one place though on the internet where "Ask a specialist columns" are being replaced.
-[Quora](http://www.quora.com) is a Q&;A website where specialists provide extraordinary answers related to the topics they are following.
+[Quora](http://www.quora.com) is a Q&A website where specialists provide extraordinary answers related to the topics they are following.
 A lot of answers on Quora are posted by leading specialists in the questioned field.
-It's the Wikipedia of Q&;A.
+It's the Wikipedia of Q&A.

-### Data Collection &; Visualization
+### Data Collection & Visualization

 A lot of information can be collected using social media.
 But unfortunately, humans are bad with numbers and these are not often meaningful.